-The Federal Reserve just raised interest rates for the third time this year, and another rate hike is expected before the end of 2018.
+The Federal Reserve has raised interest rates three times this year, and another rate hike is expected at the committee’s December meeting.

 One of the first things impacted by a rate hike will be your credit cards.
 You could see an increase in your interest rate as soon as your next statement.

 If you’re carrying credit card balances, the rate increase can cost you hundreds of dollars in interest charges each month.
 While paying down these balances as soon as possible is advisable, it isn’t possible for everyone.

 For those who can’t wipe out their balances before the interest rate increase comes, a balance transfer could be a smart strategy to save big.